shohei1029/functions-tokenizer/README.md

 # functions-tokenizer
-tiktoken with Azure Functions
+A function for Azure Functions that takes text and returns calculated tokens for OpenAI models.
+The tokens are calculated by OpenAI's tokenizer (tiktoken).

 ## For Azure Functions
-Main function's directory: `functions-tiktoken` Environment file for the function: `requirements.txt`
+Main function's directory: `functions-tiktoken`
+Environment file for the function: `requirements.txt`

 ## For testing